yunlzheng/skywalking/docs/en/concepts-and-designs/lal.md

 #### Sampler

 Sampler allows you to save the logs in a sampling manner.
 Currently, 2 sampling strategies are supported, `ratelimit` and `probabilistic`.
+If multiple samplers are specified, the last one determines the final sampling result, see examples in [Enforcer](#enforcer).

 `ratelimit` samples `n` logs at most, in a given duration (e.g. 1 second).
 `probabilistic` samples `n%` logs .